PowerDNS/pdns/docs/changelog/pre-4.0.rst

 -  Added support for DHCID, IPSECKEY and KX records, thanks Norbert Sendetzky for the hint.
 Implemented in `commit
    1144 <http://wiki.powerdns.com/projects/trac/changeset/1144>`__.
--  Norbert Sendetzky has has added support for all record types supported by PowerDNS to the LDAPBackend.
+-  Norbert Sendetzky has added support for all record types supported by PowerDNS to the LDAPBackend.
 Furthermore, the detection of OpenLDAP in autoconf has been improved.
 Finally, debian has supplied some fixes to PowerLDAP.
 Implemented in `commit